joshbegley/nyt-latest/README.md

 `The president said he wanted Congress to stop big investors from buying the houses, which has driven up rents and set obstacles for first-time buyers in some markets.`\
 https://nytimes.com/2026/01/07/business/trump-wall-street-investors-homes.html

-**The Briefing: Manchester City 1 Brighton 1 — How did young centre-backs get on?
+**The Briefing: Manchester City 1 Brighton 1 - how did their young centre-backs get on?
 Why can't City take control?**\
 `Manchester City's title bid faltered once again with a third draw in a row, this time against Brighton`\
 https://nytimes.com/athletic/6937567/2026/01/07/manchester-city-brighton-briefing-premier-league/